-where cprotocol> is a protocol name, <ipv4-address> is the IP address of the peer router, and <options> is a comma separated list of peering options for cprotocol>.
+where rotocol> is a protocol name, <ipv4-address> is the IP address of the peer router, and <options> is a comma separated list of peering options for rotocol>.
+Instead of the peer's IP address, its inet-rtr-name can be used.
 Possible protocol names and attributes are defined in the dictionary (please see Section 7).
 In the above example, the router has a BGP peering with the router 192.87.45.195 in AS3334 and turns the flap damping on when importing routes from this router.